nok/soundcloud-java-library/README.md

 System.out.println( me );
 ```

-Which sounds do you like?
+Which sound do you like?
 Show all your favorites:

 ```java
 User me = soundcloud.getMe();